Emblemetric reports on trends in logo design, using quantitative analysis of data from the United States Patent and Trademark Office.

 Emblemetric offers custom research services to branding, identity, and graphic design specialists, as well as to organizations concerned with their graphic identity.
 Contact us at info@Emblemetric.com for more information.

 Emblemetric is produced by James I. Bowie, PhD and is based on his research on logo design and its strategic importance to organizations.
-He has written about logo design for BusinessWeek, Slate, AIGA Voice, Brand New, and The Alcalde.
+He has written about logo design for BusinessWeek, Slate, AIGA Voice, Fast Company, Brand New, and The Alcalde.
 He is a contributor to Quipsologies and served on the Arizona State Quarter Commission.

 What they’re saying about Emblemetric: